SiavashShirzad/PREPARE-Acoustic-Track-Competition/README.md

-FeatureExtraction.ipynb  # Script for extracting features from audio files training.ipynb  # Script for training the model validation.ipynb  # Script for validating the model requirements.txt  # List of required Python libraries
+FeatureExtraction.ipynb  # Script for extracting features from audio files training.ipynb  # Script for training the model validation.ipynb  # Script for validating the model inference.ipynb # notebook to run the model and the analysis on data other than training and validation datasets. requirements.txt  # List of required Python libraries
 ```